-Within a month of the meeting with Mr. Deggeller a location was chosen (a driving range on Whiskey Road), along with a name the Aiken Jaycee County Fair.
-Mr. Deggeller was once again contacted and a contract was signed and a date for the fair was set.
-The first week in October was chosen and so then the Aiken Jaycee County Fair was born.
+Within a month of the meeting with Mr. Deggeller, a location was chosen (a driving range on Whiskey Road), along with a name, the Aiken Jaycee County Fair.
+Mr. Deggeller was once again contacted, a contract was signed and a date for the fair was set.
+The first week in October was chosen, and the Aiken Jaycee County Fair was born.

 The next four years proved successful for the Aiken Jaycees and in November, Alan Gregory was tasked into inquiring about the possibility of purchasing the property adjacent to the Aiken Jaycee Building.
 After several meetings with William Sibley, the Aiken Jaycees voted to borrow the money to purchase the 35 acres of land adjacent to the Jaycee building.

-2010, The Aiken Jaycees and the Western Carolina State Fair Foundation voted to separate and the foundation assumed ownership and operation of the fair grounds and the Western Carolina State Fair.
+The Aiken Jaycees and the Western Carolina State Fair Foundation voted to separate and the foundation assumed ownership and operation of the fairgrounds and the Western Carolina State Fair.

 Reithoffer Shows was contracted to be the new midway provider.

 The Western Carolina State Fair Board of Directors voted to extend the contract for Reithoffer Shows to provide the Fair Midway thru 2020.

 The Western Carolina State Fair Board of Directors voted to extend the contract for Reithoffer Shows to provide the Fair Midway thru 2025.